 Cheap hard drives are attractive because of their very low cost, but often these discount hard drives are of substandard quality and will likely fail earlier than better quality or brand name hard disk drives.

-With hard drives, the rule may be more relevant because of the precise nature of the technology that goes into producing a hard drive and the amount of work that a hard drive performs on a daily basis.
-Cutting corners to reduce costs or using inferior materials will cause significant problems or complete failure to occur when a discount hard drive is used.
+With hard drives, the rule may be more relevant because of the precise nature of the technology that goes into producing a hard drive and the amount of work that a hard drive performs daily.
+Cutting corners to reduce costs or using inferior materials will cause significant problems or complete failure to occur when using a discount hard drive.

-Next, comes a period where the hard disk drives perform as expected with no problems and failure rates are low.
+Next, comes a period where hard disk drives perform as expected with no problems and failure rates are low.
 This useful life period of the hard drive is from 2 to 5 years on average.
 Following this period, the number of failures starts to rise as the mechanical components reach the end of their service life.

-The problem with using cheap hard drives is that the risk of losing information stored on the hard drive is quite high from the onset.
+The main problem with using cheap hard drives is that the risk of losing information stored on the hard drive is quite high from the onset.
 Cheap hard drives will fail in very large numbers in the initial period of the hard drive lifetime curve and few will make it beyond this phase.
-The end result is that replacement will be required in a short amount of time, making the initial savings irrelevant.
+The result is hard drive replacement in a short amount of time, making the initial savings irrelevant.

-The quality of hard drives can be reflected by the length of warranty offered by the manufacturer.
-Cheap hard drives usually have short warranties and are generally in the 6 month to 1 year range.
+The length of warranty offered by the manufacturer often indicates the quality of hard drives.
+Cheap hard drives usually have short warranties and are generally in the 6 months to 1-year range.
 Better quality hard disk drives have warranties of 3 to 5 years.
-Manufacturers do not want products returned and therefore, the long warranty length is a fairly reliable sign that the quality of the product is very good.
-However, the only problem with warranties is that if a problem occurs, whether with a discount hard drive or quality hard drive, the only thing that gets replaced is the hard drive.
+Manufacturers do not want products returned and therefore, the long warranty length is a reliable sign that the quality of the product is very good.
+However, the only problem with warranties is that if a problem occurs, whether with a discount hard drive or quality hard drive, the only thing replaced is the hard drive.